How to use reminders in Slack

 The solution to all of those problems in Slack is our reminder system.
-It’s built off a subtle bit of functionality that we call a slash command, and it’s quite alright if you didn’t already know about it.
+It’s built off a subtle bit of functionality we call a slash command, and it’s quite all right if you didn’t already know about it.

 The basics of /remind